red5labs/Specter/README.md

 3. Install required libraries through Arduino Library Manager

-4. Select your ESP32 board in the Arduino IDE
+4. Select your ESP32 board and port in the Arduino IDE
+   Note: For ESP32-S3 Super Mini choose Lolin S3 Mini

-5. Upload the sketch to your ESP32
+6. Upload the sketch to your ESP32

 ## Usage